 - Individuals with a pervasive developmental disorder, as defined in the current addition of the DSM, including autism

 - Individuals who have a related condition, listed in the Texas HHSC Approved Diagnostic Codes for Persons with Related Conditions, who are eligible for, and enrolling in services in the ICF/MR Program, Home and Community Based Services (HCS) Program, or Texas Home Living (TxHmL) Program;

 - Nursing facility residents who are eligible for specialized services for mental retardation or a related condition pursuant to Section 1919(e)(7) of the Social Security Act; and

-- Children who are eligible for Early Childhood Intervention Services through the Department of Assistive and Rehabilitative Services (DARS).
+- Children who are eligible for Early Childhood Intervention Services through the Health and Human Services Commission (HHSC).